awsdocs/aws-elemental-medialive-user-guide/doc_source/setup-user-step-2.md

 For example, perhaps you identify three categories of users:
 + Basic users –These users can start and stop channels and view metrics for channels, but have no write permissions\.
 + Read/write users – These users have nearly full permissions, but they can't create password parameters in AWS Systems Manager Parameter Store\.
-+ Advanced users – These users have full permissions on the services identified in [Step 1: Identify Requirements for Permissions for Users](setup-user-step-1.md)\.
++ Advanced users – These users have full permissions on the services identified in [Step 1: Identify requirements for permissions for users](setup-user-step-1.md)\.
 They are nearly as powerful as a restricted administrator, except that they can't set up users\.